 Welcome to The 4dDoha Collection.

 Tap a project's tile to view its designers and timeline.
 Further information about each entry can be found by tapping the "+" button on the reverse side of each tile.
-Sections containing further information, as indicated by an empty circle, are currently only accessible on an iPad.
+Panels containing further information, as indicated by an empty circle above, are currently only accessible on an iPad.

 Concept and Sofware design by over,under inc.

-The Abu Bakr al Siddiq Mosque was the second of three mosques designed by renowned Iraqi architect Mohamed Saleh Makiya in Doha.
-Makiya’s hand is immediately discernible in the corbeled window detail also found …
+The Abu Bakr al Siddiq Mosque was the second of three mosques designed by Iraqi architect Mohamed Saleh Makiya in Doha.
+Makiya’s hand is immediately discernible in the main entry’s freestanding concrete arch and …

 In 1868, Sheikh Mohammed bin Thani signed an agreement with the British to end a violent dispute between Bahrain and the tribes of the Qatar Peninsula, thereby becoming the de facto ruler of his …